This is the first in a series of posts examining David Bentley Hart’s new book “The Experience of God”. You can find the other parts here.

 Having outlined his purpose, Hart then begins to sketch his argument.
 He claims that he is going to present a definition of God which can be found in a wide variety of religious traditions (all the Abrahamic faiths, Hinduism, Sikhism, some forms of Buddhism etc.).
 This definition of God, he says, will be quite different to the “god” attacked by New Atheists in their popular bestsellers, which he declares a straw man (indeed, “whole armies of straw men”, p.
 4).
 This God, far from the “sky daddy” Hart claims New Atheist authors aim their arguments at, is something (is “thing” even the correct word here?) which cannot be touched by science: “the notion that any discovery of empirical science could possibly…have any effect whatsoever on the logical content of the concept of God or of creation” is called a “vulgar error” (p.
 6).
 And this, Hart argues, is the sort of God intelligent and thoughtful atheists should seek to grapple with, for such a God represents the “strongest possible formulation” of the God idea.

 Much more can and will be said about each of the ideas Hart raises in his introduction, but first I wish to offer a few thoughts regarding the general approach.
 First, I think Hart is correct in his judgment that the books of the New Atheists are not sophisticated texts grappling with the strongest possible arguments available for the existence of any sort of “God”.
 I think he is wrong, however, to decry them for that.
 He himself correctly identifies them as “manifestos…supposed to induce a mood, not encourage deep reflection” (p.
 5).
 They are not sophisticated works of philosophy or theology, nor are they meant to be.
 In my judgment, the New Atheist texts are best understood as analogues to popular aologetics, rather than advances of or even introductions to the philosophical and theological literature regarding the question of God.
 It would be wrong for a lay reader reading The God Delusion to mistake it for a sophisticated or even competent work of philosophy – and it would be equally wrong for a professional theologian to treat it as such.
-The same criticisms Hart levels at New Atheist texts could equally be leveled at much popular Christian apologetics: The God Delusion is rather like an atheist version of Christian apologist Timothy Keller’s The Reason for God in intellectual sophistication and purpose, and if it is right for the intellectually serious atheist to consider stronger formulations of theism than those refuted in the New Atheist texts, then it is equally right for theologians like Hart to consider stronger forms of atheism than those texts promote.
+The same criticisms Hart levels at New Atheist texts could equally be leveled at much popular Christian apologetics: The God Delusion is rather like an atheist version of Christian apologist Timothy Keller’s The Reason for God in terms of its intellectual sophistication and purpose, and if it is right for the intellectually serious atheist to consider stronger formulations of theism than those refuted in the New Atheist texts, then it is equally right for theologians like Hart to consider stronger forms of atheism than those texts promote.
 As yet I see little evidence Hart follows his own dictum in this regard.

 Second (and here we approach issues my review of the first chapter will delve into more deeply, and which Jerry Coyne raises in his post), we might question precisely what Hart hopes to “get” out of his philosophical enterprise here.
 Let’s say we grant him his arguments, and concede that he can demonstrate that the world makes a lot more sense given a certain sort of theism, the central tenets of which can be found in most of the great religious traditions of the earth.
 Is this much of a victory?
 If so, a victory for whom?
 It is difficult to see how such a God could ground an exclusive Christianity (one which claims a Christian understanding of/relationship with God is preferential to other ways of understanding/relating to God), Islam, Judaism, or whatever.
 It is also difficult to see what difference it would make to our understanding of many of the most pressing questions of life: a recent discussion between Hart and atheist philosopher Richard Norman seemed to me (as well as being wholly inconclusive) to reveal no way in which such a God could conceivably matter – but perhaps this is a question addressed later in the text.
 Simply put, there are ways of defining “God” such that, even if one could show it would make better sense to believe it exists, it would do very little for the “God” depicted by specific religious traditions or worshiped by followers of those traditions.
 It is possible for the distance between the worshiper and the philosopher to become so great that to use the same term to denote “God” in both circumstances becomes hopelessly confused – more on this in the next post.